automatictester/crypto-exp/readme.md

 ### Keyed Hashing

 - To a degree similar to hash function, but MAC uses a secret key while hash function does not
 - Secret key is shared between party creating and validating MAC
-- T = MAC ( K, M ), where T stands for tag
 - Benefits of MAC:
   - Integrity - without key, data cannot be changed in a way that attached tag remains valid
   - Authenticity - only party with access to the key could have generated valid tag
+- MAC itself doesn't protect against:
+  - Malicious message deletion
+  - Replay attacks
+- Common additional protections against replay attacks include:
+  - Message numbering scheme
+  - Including timestamp in the message
+- T = MAC ( K, M ), where T stands for tag
 - Types of MACs:
   - HMAC - Hash-based Message Authentication Code or Keyed-Hash Message Authentication Code
     - Very popular